TOKYO – Guide to 10 Extraordinary Neighborhoods

 How to Get Around

-As I mentioned above, public transportation all over Japan and particularly in Tokyo is pretty amazing: Busses and most of all different types of trains make local travel easy and smooth.
+As I mentioned above, public transportation all over Japan and particularly in Tokyo is pretty amazing: buses and most of all different types of trains make local travel easy and smooth.
 However, it is a big city, and getting from one neighborhood to another might take more time than you think.
 As is explained, planning your activities in neighboring parts of the city will save you lots of time – and you will need it, as there is much to see.

 Tokyo subway.